jbx-protocol/juice-docs-v2/docs/resources/tools-for-project-creators.md

 ## Governance

-* [Tally](https://www.tally.xyz/) empowers user owned governance through a voting dashboard, governance tooling, real time research and analysis, and an evergreen wiki.

-* [Aragon](https://aragon.org/) provides a suite of tools for onchain and offchain governance, dispute resolution, and DAO management.
+* [Snapshot](https://snapshot.org/#/) is an offchain governance tool that enables user-friendly and gasless (free) voting.
+Used by many Juicebox projects, including [Juicebox DAO](https://snapshot.org/#/jbdao.eth/) itself.

 * [Gnosis Safe](https://gnosis-safe.io/) is a platform for securely managing digital assets.
 Add [juicebox.money](https://www.juicebox.money) to your *Apps* to securely manage a Juicebox project in Gnosis Safe.

-* [Snapshot](https://snapshot.org/#/) is an offchain governance tool that enables user-friendly and gasless (free) voting.
-Used by many Juicebox projects, including [Juicebox DAO](https://snapshot.org/#/jbdao.eth/) itself.

-* [sesh](https://sesh.fyi/) is a Discord bot which can be used for polls and event scheduling.
+* [Nance](https://github.com/jigglyjams/nance) is a powerful governance tool created by [jigglyjams](https://twitter.com/jjjjigglyjams).
+Juicebox DAO uses Nance to coordinate and automate governance across Notion, Snapshot, and Discord.

 * [Aeolian's Snapshot Analytics](https://jbx-protocol.github.io/juice-snapshot-dashboard/) is a high-density tool for seeing the current status of Snapshot votes.
 For now, this dashboard only works with Juicebox DAO governance.
 [Visit the repo](https://github.com/jbx-protocol/juice-snapshot-dashboard) to fork!

+* [Tally](https://www.tally.xyz/) empowers user owned governance through a voting dashboard, governance tooling, real time research and analysis, and an evergreen wiki.

+* [Aragon](https://aragon.org/) provides a suite of tools for onchain and offchain governance, dispute resolution, and DAO management.

+* [sesh](https://sesh.fyi/) is a Discord bot which can be used for polls and event scheduling.

 ## Documentation